aragon/osx/DEPLOYMENT_CHECKLIST.md

   - Define the `deploy` key like: <br>
     `"deploy": ["./deploy/new", "./deploy/verification"]`.
   - Define the `ETHERSCAN_KEY` variable for contract verification on the `.env` file.
-[Follow the HardHat guide](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) in such case.
+[Follow the Hardhat guide](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) in this case.

 - [ ] Define the settings of the ENS domain used by OSx.